ansonng168/Physics-77-Final-Project/README.md

    This script performs a frequentist hypothesis test on the simulated mass spectra produced by the generator.
 To use it, run the script, provide the path to a CSV dataset, and the code will print the local and global p-values and significances for that dataset.

 4. bayesian.py:
+   This script performs a Bayesian analysis of mass spectrum data, comparing background-only and signal-plus-background models using Dynesty for nested sampling.
+To use, run the script, provide a CSV file with observed mass spectrum data, and it will output the results along with plots of the fit and posterior distributions for both models.